 As long as the business meets the requirements of profitability and impact on the local economy, and still meets the initial requirements, the E2 visa can be renewed an unlimited number of times.
 When these criteria are met, the lawyer will proceed with the renewal request based on existing accounting documentation (such as tax returns, profit and loss statements, balance sheets, and employee payroll).
 A new business plan is not usually required, but one can be helpful if the business is short to meeting certain criteria.

-The E2 visa is a subject that I am very familiar with for several reasons.
+The E2 visa is a subject that we are very familiar with for several reasons.

-First and foremost, it was through an E2 visa that I was able to settle in the United States with my family (in my specific case, I received an E1 visa, which is similar to the E2 but for import and export activities).
+First and foremost, it was through an E2 visa that we were able to settle in the United States with my family (in my specific case, I received an E1 visa, which is similar to the E2 but for import and export activities).

-Additionally, I have been writing business plans for law firms since 2009 and have personally assisted numerous clients from France, Quebec, Switzerland, Belgium, and Mexico in obtaining E2 visas.
+Additionally, we have been writing business plans for law firms since 2009 and have personally assisted numerous clients from France, Quebec, Switzerland, Belgium, and Mexico in obtaining E2 visas.

 Sylvain Perret is a business professional who has been living in the United States since 2010.
 Along with his wife Daphnee, he has established several businesses in the country, including Integrity International Brokers, an agency based in Orlando where he works as a business broker, real estate broker, business consultant, and business plan writer.
 Over the years, he has helped numerous clients from around the world achieve success in their projects to create or take over a company in the United States with an E2 visa.
 He is highly knowledgeable about U.S. immigration issues and is the author of the book "S'expatrier aux USA grâce aux visas d'entrepreneurs," which is soon to be translated into English.
 Sylvain is also a Certified Business Intermediary (CBI) by the International Business Brokers Association and is regularly consulted on issues related to this field.
 He is active on LinkedIn and Twitter, where he shares his insights and experiences with a wider audience.